itk-devops/docker-infisical/README.md

 ## Configuration

 This repository includes a `.infisical.env` file.
-In any production setup, it should be overridden with a `.infisical.override.env` file.
+In any production setup, it should be overridden with a `.infisical.local.env` file.
 For detailed information about configuration options, refer to the [Infisical documentation on configuration environment variables](https://infisical.com/docs/self-hosting/configuration/envars).